• Skip to primary navigation

 Pro Tips

-3. Good at room temperature for 2-3 days sealed well.
+3. Good at room temperature for ย 3 days, sealed well.
 Then they lose their crunch and then mold due to no preservatives.
-Good refrigerated for a few more days.
-Will freeze well for 2-3 months
+Good refrigerated for a week.
+Will freeze well for 3 months

-4. Nutrition is calculated on 36 relatively large crackers.
-It will vary by the size you cut.
+4. Nutrition is calculated on 36 relatively large crackers and wheat flour.

 To adjust the recipe size: